maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 MAX_EVALS = 50
 ```

-We start off by defining an objective function, i.e the function to minimize.
+We start by defining an objective function, i.e the function to minimize.
 Here, we want to maximize the cross-validation F1 Score, and therefore minimize `1 - CV(F1-Score)` :

 ```python
 def objective(params, n_folds = N_FOLDS):